 He took the initiative standing there.
 She didn’t say to him, “Are you sitting with anybody?”
 He said to her, “Are you sitting with anybody?”
 You should do that, guys.
 Secondly, he suggested that he treat her to lunch and he suggested a place.
-It’s on my, little signal about what it’s going to be like to live with this man.
+It’s a little signal about what it’s going to be like to live with this man.
 He’s not a leach.
 He’s a provider.
 Even if she’s going to work and make more money than he is.
-I know that.
-She might, I’m not against that.
-Not the point, the point is, is there a special sense of responsibility right here with me.
+She might.
+I’m not against that.
+The point is: Is there a special sense of responsibility right here with me?
 In relation to this one, I’m stepping up.
 I’m offering to take her to lunch.
 I’m going to foot the bill.
 I’m going to be a protector.
 I’m going to protect her.

 So now you’ve got initiative.
 You got provision and you got protection.
 And those are my three definitions of mature manhood.
 And I haven’t even talked about the Bible yet.
 I realize that.
 So that is probably where we need to go.
 So there’s my story, just to illustrate that mature manhood is a God-given sense that the primary responsibility — that word primary is so important, not sole, not only, but a primary responsibility — that a man feels not as a right but as a burden and a responsibility to carry through.